Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Related work and novel contributions

-\paragraph{Overview of the approach.} Having defined basic components, we reemphasize the main research problem.
-In this paper, we employ FL to select the prior distribution in a data-driven manner.
-With a similar justification of considering distributions over hypotheses, we formulate two distributions over priors: a \textit{hyper-prior}, $\hypP$, and a \textit{hyper-posterior}, $\hypQ$.
-The hyper-prior must be independent of observations , while the hyper-posterior depends on the observed samples by clients.
+In this section, we present a data-driven approach for obtaining a prior distribution.
+Rather than focusing on a single prior, we propose learning distributions over priors, enabling a more flexible and robust framework.
+To formalize this, we introduce the following key concepts: \begin{definition}[Hyper-distributions] A \textit{hyper-prior}, $\hypP$, is a distribution over prior distributions that is independent of clients' datasets.
+Conversely, a \textit{hyper-posterior}, $\hypQ$, is a distribution over priors that can rely on the data of existing clients, $\S_1, \cdots, \S_n$. \end{definition}

-We assume the existence of a trusted server communicating with a set of existing clients, $1,\cdots,n$, each holding a set of observed samples, $\S_1, \cdots, \S_n$.
-The server aims to extract common knowledge in the form of a hyper-posterior distribution without directly accessing clients' datasets (as enforced by FL).
-The server communicates the learned hyper-posterior to clients, including those who participated in federated training and some new ones.
+A trusted server communicates with the existing clients to extract common knowledge in the form of a hyper-posterior distribution without directly accessing their datasets (as enforced by FL).
+At each communication round, the server sends the hyper-posterior to the clients.
 The clients proceed by repeatedly drawing a prior from the received hyper-posterior and using it to calculate the optimal posterior per~\eqref{eq:qstar}, involving any potential additional samples, $\tilde{\S}_i$ in the inference procedure.
-The goal is to find the \textit{optimal hyper-posterior}, $\hypQ^*$, such that the posterior obtained through the described pipeline has a low true risk~\eqref{eq:def_client_risk_t} for all clients.
-An overview of the setup is depicted in Fig.~\ref{fig:setup}.
+The goal is to find the \textit{optimal hyper-posterior}, $\hypQ^*$, such that the posterior obtained through the described pipeline has an average low true risk~\eqref{eq:def_client_risk_t} for all clients.
+An overview of the setup is depicted in Figure~\ref{fig:setup}.